djradon/public-notes/t.cs.speech-recognition.md

 created: 1672341532992
 ---

 #description Many speech recognition applications and devices are available, but the more advanced solutions use AI and machine learning.
-They integrate grammar, syntax, structure, and composition of audio and voice signals to understand and process human speech.
+They integrate grammar, syntax, structure, and